labgrid-project/labgrid/doc/configuration.rst

 =============
 This chapter describes the individual drivers and resources used in a device configuration.
-Drivers can depend on resources or other drivers, resources have no dependencies.
+Drivers can depend on resources or other drivers, whereas resources have no dependencies.

 .. image:: res/config_graph.svg
    :width: 50%

-Here the Resource `RawSerialPort` provides the Information for the `SerialDriver`, which in turn is needed by the `ShellDriver`.
+Here the resource `RawSerialPort` provides the information for the `SerialDriver`, which in turn is needed by the `ShellDriver`.
 Driver dependency resolution is done by searching for the driver which implements the dependent protocol, all drivers implement one or more protocols.